RobinRadic/swiftapi/README.md

     thrift -r --gen csharp SwiftApi.thrift

 The `-r` option tells the compiler to generate code for all files (including ones that are referenced in `SwiftApi.thrift` with the `include` directive.
+The `--gen csharp` option tells the compiler to generate C# code.
 This command will leave you with a gen-csharp directory with all the code you need to connect to a server running the SwiftApi plugin.